-During the years ended 31 December 2020 and 2019, no emoluments were paid by the Group to the directors and the five highest paid individuals (including the directors and employees) as an inducement to join or upon joining the Group or as compensation for loss of office.
-None of the directors has waived any emoluments during the years ended 31 December 2020 and 2019.
+During the years ended 31 December 2021 and 2020, no emoluments were paid by the Group to the directors and the five highest paid individuals (including the directors and employees) as an inducement to join or upon joining the Group or as compensation for loss of office.
+None of the directors has waived any emoluments during the year ended 31 December 2021 and 2020.